swdovg/nc_educ_base/README.md

 ## Database connection configuration

-### 1.Database connection configuration
+### 1. Database connection configuration

 install and run desired database instance using docker or in any other way.
+In this document and by default Postgres is used.

 ### 2. Set up datasource properties